Tutorial: Build your own package¶

 To get a template for your repository you can use our skeleton-repository:

 Open a terminal to a local folder where you want to create the repository and run the following command:

-Set up a git repository inside the folder that was created, add & commit all files within and push it to your Bitbucket repository.
+Set up a Git repository inside the folder that was created, add, and commit all files within, then push it to your own Bitbucket repository.

-Once you have installed the project these files below should be checked in to git:
+Once you have installed the project, the following files should be checked in to Git:

-You can configure how this project is built in elastycloud.yaml
+You configure how this project is built in elastycloud.yaml.

 Tag and trigger a build¶

 In order to trigger a build of your code, you must first tag it with a SemVer tag, e.g.